Well, I actually have been up for more than today, but this seems more like today’s log.

 “We are at 100 Captain,” he said.
 “We can Jump at your command.”

 Do’rex didn’t acknowledge the conversation we had been having.
 “Jumping,” was all he said.
-I watched through the canopy as the faint glow appeared around the edges and the stars faded into an amorphous gray background.
+I watched through the canopy as the faint glow appeared around the edges and the stars faded into the amorphous gray background.
 Once the transition was complete I hit the control to close the shutters.

 Do’rex had been looking at his own controls.
 “Looks like a good Jump, Captain.
 Transit should only take about six days.
 We’ll be at Boilingbrook a day ahead of schedule.”